 Proper storage is crucial to extending a drug’s potency.

-Improper storage may break down the active ingredient before its expiration date, making it less effective and, in rare cases, even toxic.
+Improper storage may break down the active ingredients (amphetamine and dextroamphetamine) before its expiration date, making it less effective and, in rare cases, even toxic.

 It could also lead to accidental or intentional misuse of Adderall, as improper storage may give house members trouble-free access to the drug.